ExeterGenetics/ukbextractR/README.md

 #### What happened to the baseline_table?

 That has been removed from this version.
 It relied on a preformatted table which was held in my project.
-I haven't yet worked this into the new setup.
+The only baseline table which is now called in automatically contains dates of birth and assessment centre.

 #### It triggered an error